NSFatalError/Relay/README.md

 In some scenarios, however, developers need to perform actions synchronously - immediately after a change occurs.

 This is where `Publishable` comes in.
 It allows `Observation` and `Combine` to coexist within a single type, letting you take advantage of the latest
 `Observable` features, while processing changes synchronously when needed.
-It even works with the `SwiftData.Model` macro!
+It integrates just as smoothly with the `SwiftData.Model` macro and can be extended to support other macros built on `Observation`.

 ```swift
 import Publishable